debug-ito/quick-answer/README.md

 ## How to use

-- Prepare two M5Stack Core2 devices.
+- Prepare two M5Stack Core2 devices and a MQTT broker.
 - Follow [this guide](https://docs.m5stack.com/en/uiflow/uiflow_web) to set up UIFlow on those devices.
 This includes the following steps.
-  - Install M5Burner tool on your development PC.
+  - Install the M5Burner tool on your development PC.
   - Burn the `UIFlow_Core2` firmware on the devices (see the [manual](https://docs.m5stack.com/en/uiflow/m5core2/program)).
 You should also configure Wi-Fi settings at this step.
 - Access UIFlow service ( https://flow.m5stack.com ) by your development PC.
 - Open [quick-answer.m5f](quick-answer.m5f) file.